Meet the Team

 Joely Proudfit (Luiseño), Ph.D., is the Director of California Indian Culture and Sovereignty Center, CSUSM.
 Dr. Proudfit holds an M.A. and Ph.D. in political science with emphasis in public policy and American Indian studies from Northern Arizona University and a B.A. in political science with emphasis in public law from California State University Long Beach.
 As the first member of her family to complete a high school diploma, she serves as a role model for native youth and encourages self-determination through knowledge and education.

-Elizabeth Weatherford is the founding director of the Film and Video Center of the Smithsonian National Museum of the American Indian, and of NMAI’s International Native American Film + Video Festival.
+Elizabeth Weatherford is a Board member of Vision Maker Media, and the founder and emeritus director of the Film and Video Center of the Smithsonian National Museum of the American Indian and its Native American Film + Video Festival in New York City and Native Cinema Showcase in Santa Fe.